Cows' milk/Goats' milk. How do you choose?

 Yeah, I told you, boring AND confusing!

-It's a long process, but we will just breed the A2 protein into their calves and slowly transition over.
+We have tested all 5 of our cows and found that the majority is A2 milk!!
+A couple are A1/A2.
+It's a long process, but we will breed the A2 gene into their calves, by using an A2/A2 bull, and slowly transition over.

 Now, back to the cow/goat milk debate.